v4n00/page-text-finder/README.md

 ## Usage

-1. Enter the text you want to use as a reference in the extension popup
+- In the extension panel, enter the text you want to use as a reference (you can paste entire websites or documents).
-2. (Optional) Change the buffer size.
-This allows for the search result to provide more text after a match
-3. Click `Save`
+- Click `Save` to save the text.
-4. Highlight text on any page
+- Click `Clear` to clear the text and disable the extension.
+- When you highlight text on any page, the extension will search for the reference text and highlight all occurences.
+- You can navigate through the occurences using the `Prev` and `Next` buttons.